 Form 499-A Annual Telecommunications Reporting Worksheet

-All intrastate, interstate and international providers of telecommunications within the United States, including, but not limited to, VoIP providers, telecommunications providers that provide telecommunications on a non-common carrier basis, and payphone providers that are aggregators, are required to file FCC Form 499-A with the Universal Service Administrative Company (“USAC”) each year with limited exceptions.
-Non-interconnected VoIP providers with interstate end-user revenues subject to Telecommunications Relay Service (“TRS”) contributions must file the Form 499-A to report the revenues.
-The Form 499-A is used to determine a company’s required contribution to the Universal Service Fund (“USF”), as well as to the Local Number Portability Administration (“LNPA”), North American Numbering Plan Administration (“NANPA”) and TRS funds, and is the basis for a carrier’s annual FCC regulatory fee.
-For new providers, the Form 499-A also serves as a carrier’s FCC registration.
-The Form 499-A reporting 2014 revenues is due to USAC by April 1, 2015.
-(The FCC registration is due upon the provision of service and can be filed at any time.)
+All intrastate, interstate and international providers of telecommunications within the United States, including interconnected VoIP providers, telecommunications providers that provide telecommunications on a non-common carrier basis, and payphone providers that are aggregators, are required to file FCC Form 499-A with the Universal Service Administrative Company ("USAC") each year with limited exceptions.
+Non-interconnected VoIP providers with interstate end-user revenues subject to Telecommunications Relay Service ("TRS") contributions must file the Form 499-A to report the revenues.
+The Form 499-A is used to determine a company's required contribution to the Universal Service Fund ("USF"), as well as to the Local Number Portability Administration ("LNPA"), North American Numbering Plan Administration ("NANPA") and TRS funds, in addition to serving as a carrier's FCC registration.
+The Form 499-A is due to USAC by April 1, 2013.

 Accessibility Recordkeeping Compliance and Contact Information Reporting Requirement

-Telecommunications service providers, providers of advanced communications services (“ACS”), interconnected VoIP providers and equipment manufacturers, subject to sections 255, 716 and 718 of the Communications Act (as amended by the Twenty-First Century Communications and Video Accessibility Act (“CVAA”)), are required to comply, subject to certain exceptions, with recordkeeping requirements to demonstrate that services and equipment are accessible by individuals with disabilities.
-Sections 716-718 of the Communications Act and the rules implementing those sections detail these accessibility requirements.
+Beginning in 2013, telecommunications service providers, providers of advanced communications services ("ACS"), interconnected VoIP providers and equipment manufacturers subject to sections 255, 716 and 718 of the Act will be required to comply, subject to certain exceptions, with recordkeeping requirements to demonstrate that services and equipment are accessible by individuals with disabilities.
+Sections 716-718 of the Act and the rules implementing those sections detail these accessibility requirements.
 Telecommunications service providers and equipment manufacturers have had to comply with accessibility requirements since 2000, interconnected VoIP providers have had obligations since 2007 and providers of ACS must make services and equipment accessible by October 8, 2013, although they were required to begin considering accessibility as of January 30, 2012.